 attributes are always strings, properties can have any value

 for native attributes, browsers will automatically update the attribute when the corresponding property changes.
 This is called "reflecting" the property in the attribute.
-E.g. changing the src property on an <img> will automatically change the src attribute as well.
+E.g. changing the src property on an <img> will automatically change the src attribute as well.x

 Make execution context an isolated plain old JS object